andriichyzh/node-js-advanced-training/lessons/08-nodejs-modules-and-npm/homework.md

 2. **Install Node.js**

-In you have Linux will be great use `NVM`
+If you have Linux - will be great use `NVM`